 - Posthumous degrees may be awarded to students who are in their last semester of study and/or within 15 credits of degree completion at the time of death.

-- The degree award must be approved by the Executive Vice President.
+- The degree award must be approved by the Vice President of Student Services.

 - If possible, the student’s name will appear in the commencement program with an appropriate notation.